 Perspective | A young Black man with autism received a pardon, but remains behind bars.
-It’s time to ‘Free Matthew Rushin’.
+It’s time to ‘Free Matthew Rushin.’

 Rushin’s mother maintains that he didn’t intend to hurt anyone that night and was coerced into signing a plea agreement that was not in his interest.

-She, along with advocates in the autism community, have offered detailed explanations on how his autism likely played a role in his actions that night, from his response after the parking-lot collision to his confusion about which pedal he stepped on.
-An interrogation video shows Rushin telling the police, “I was on my brakes.
+She, along with advocates in the autism community, have offered detailed explanations on how his autism probably played a role in his actions that night, from his response after the parking-lot collision to his confusion about which pedal he stepped on.
+An interrogation video shows Rushin telling the police: “I was on my brakes.
 I can promise you that.”

 “I wish I could take their pain away,” Lavern Rushin says of the Cusick family.
 “I would never want to be that mother sitting here, which I am now, knowing my son caused this.
 But was it intentional?
 By no means, no. I embrace them being angry at us.
 I really do.
 But I am not going to let Matthew be a statistic.
 I am not going to give up on my son.”